We were up early and on the road by 8:30. Morgan, Lauren, and the canine pack had us at the trailhead by 10 AM.

 Gonzo kept his eye on me the whole ride up.
 Occasionally, he would drift off in my lap, only to suddenly awaken and lunge away from me.
 How had my lap snuck up under his head?!
 He was definitely one of the shyest Heelers I had met.

-From Montezuma Pass we made our way down to the monument at the southern terminus.
-Cricket hid her water under a bush but I wanted to get a feel for my loaded pack and never left my most critical desert item where it could be taken.
+From Montezuma Pass, we made our way down to the monument at the southern terminus.
+Cricket hid her water under a bush, but I wanted to get a feel for my loaded pack and never left my most critical desert item where it could be taken.
 I would be up the creek out here with no water; definitely valuable this close to the border.

-Truthfully, I live outside NYC and was not about to leave anything anywhere!
+Besides, I now live outside NYC and don’t leave anything anywhere!

-There was only a little slippery snow and ice in a couple of spots, but nothing needing my microspikes, which was good since I did not bring them.
-Around dusk, we finally arrived at Bathtub Spring around dusk.
-My temperature sensor read 38 degrees so we set up our tents fast, made dinner, and bundled into our quilts.
+There was a little slippery snow and ice in a couple of spots, but nothing needing my microspikes, which was good since I did not bring them.
+Around dusk, we finally arrived at Bathtub Spring.
+My temperature sensor read 38 degrees, so we set up our tents fast, made dinner, and bundled into our quilts.
 As the sun dipped behind the trees, the temperature plunged further.
 It was definitely below freezing by the time I fell asleep, and I was snug in my Sawatch quilt from Katabatic.